LordWestcott/rabbit/Readme.md

 3. Use batch publishing for high-volume scenarios
 4. Implement appropriate error handling, especially for circuit breaker events
 5. Configure reconnection parameters based on your environment's reliability
-6. Use message TTLs for time-sensitive information
+6. Use appropriate QoS settings to control message flow